NHOrus/srwq-compilation/episode-07.md

 Ryuune looks pensive for a second, then goes back to her desk, and begins pressing buttons on a terminal.

-"I'd like to meet this prisoner of yours, in our medical centre downstairs.
-We're going to need some specialised equipment, to check whether he's really human or not."
+"I'd like to meet this prisoner of yours, in our medical center downstairs.
+We're going to need some specialized equipment, to check whether he's really human or not."

 "R-right, but we'll have to check on him as you're doing it, to make sure he's...treated properly."

 You don't think Ryuune sees Irm facepalming.

 "And...he has to be whole afterwards.
-He's m-...our prisoner."
+He's m-... our prisoner."

 "Well, as long as he's not an alien, there shouldn't need to be any autopsy..."